colortheskyjade/game_ruyanche/GameDesignDoc.md

 ## How to play the game
 * Keyboard Gameplay
->!
-Option to choose between WASD or Arrow Keys
 * Arrow keys to move and space to shoot
 * Esc to open/close the pause menu
 * All menus are mouse-navigated only